ENGINE V22 — LIVE IN PRODUCTION

 Full Edge Engine

-+ Adaptive circuit breaker (tightens filters during drawdowns instead of stopping), Kelly position sizing (mathematically optimal risk per trade), liquidation cascade detector (OI history analysis), isotonic probability calibration (PAV algorithm), portfolio metrics (Sharpe, Sortino, Profit Factor, Max Drawdown).
-Output: calibrated win probability + recommended risk %.
++ Adaptive circuit breaker (drawdown filter-tightening; later disabled by operator decision — setups publish unfiltered), Kelly position sizing (mathematically optimal risk per trade), liquidation cascade detector (OI history analysis), isotonic calibration diagnostics (PAV algorithm), portfolio metrics (Sharpe, Sortino, Profit Factor, Max Drawdown).
+Output: Setup Score + recommended risk %.

 v5Apr 2026